Statement of Policy

 The statements of policy give a cumulative impression of the consistent development and response of the movement to the issues of the day.
 The Statements reflect the changing social, political and economic life of women in the past 150 years, and at the same time reflect that few of the ideas are new with many recurrent themes and issues.
 Chapter one includes all the policy statements relating to the purpose and mission of the World YWCA.
 Chapter two includes all those dealing with the structure and organisation strategies, while the third chapter lists all the policy statements relating to social and international responsibility, classified by subject.

-At the next World YWCA Council to be held in Zurich, Switzerland in 2011, the leaders of the YWCA movement will propose and vote on Resolutions to guide the work and collective actions of YWCAs in over 120 countries for the next quadrennium.
+At the next World YWCA Council to be held in Bangkok, Thailand in 2015, the leaders of the YWCA movement will propose and vote on Resolutions to guide the work and collective actions of YWCAs in over 120 countries for the next quadrennium.
 Resolutions adopted at World Councils are long-term commitments that give the international YWCA movement direction about how to address advocacy and policy priorities.